slowcities/16max/README.md

 **Velocity and filter** — one note, sixteen times, velocity climbing from 8 to 127 with the cutoff starting at 220 Hz.
 Nothing changes but how hard it is struck.

 **Ratchets** — divisions climbing 1, 2, 3, 4 so the repeats are countable.
-Forty-one hits per bar instead of sixteen, with a 1/16 delay doubling them again.
+Forty-one hits per bar instead of sixteen, with a 1/16 delay doubling them again and the Noise layer switched on so the repeats read as percussion.

 **Tie drone** — every gate at Tie, so the sequence never lets go.
 One continuous note with pitch, loudness and brightness stepping underneath it.
 This only sounds at all because Sustain is up; pull Sustain to zero and the whole thing goes silent, which is itself the clearest demonstration of what Sustain does.